 Within 10 school days of receiving the Compliance Officer's report, the superintendent or superintendent's designee shall issue a decision regarding: (1) whether this policy was violated and, if so (2) what action, if any, will be taken.
-This decision must be provided in writing to the complainant and the accused.
-If the superintendent determines that discrimination occurred, the school division shall take prompt, appropriate action to address and remedy the harm and prevent any recurrence.
+This decision must be provided in writing to the complainant and the person or persons allegedly responsible for the discrimination.
+If the superintendent determines that discrimination occurred, the school division takes prompt, appropriate action to address and remedy the harm and prevent any recurrence.
 Such action may include discipline up to and including recommending that a student be expelled or that an employee be discharged.